§ The Black Stallion (1979)

 Wednesday, December 10, 2008

 Where are the human images of Arabs and Arab Americans?
 That’s the topic of a new film called “Reel Bad Arabs: How Hollywood Vilifies a People.”
 It’s based on a book by the same name by acclaimed media critic Jack Shaheen.
-Both the book and the film explore the American cinematic landscape to reveal a stark pattern of Arab stereotyping and its disturbing similarity to anti-Semitic and other racist caricatures through history.
+Both the book and the film explore the American cinematic landscape to reveal a stark pattern of Arab stereotyping and its disturbing similarity to anti-Semitic and other pernicious caricatures through history.

 JACK SHAHEEN: For years, I have looked at how we—particularly, when I say “we,” image makers—have projected Arabs on silver screens.
 In my latest book, Reel Bad Arabs: How Hollywood Vilifies a People, I looked at more than 1,000 films, films ranging from the earliest, most obscure days of Hollywood to today’s biggest blockbusters.
 And what I tried to do is to make visible what too many of us seem not to see: a dangerously consistent pattern of hateful Arab stereotypes, stereotypes that rob an entire people of their humanity.